October 1, 1930

 He was nominated for the Primetime Emmy Award for Outstanding Single Performance by an Actor in a Leading Role for his role as Philip Rhayader in drama film The Snow Goose (1971).

-He was nominated for the Academy Award and a Golden Globe Award for Best Actor for his role as 'Bull' McCabe in drama film The Field (1990).
+He was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama for his role as 'Bull' McCabe in drama film The Field (1990).

 He was nominated for the British Independent Film Award for Best Actor for his role as Sandeman in crime movie My Kingdom (2001).